rahulasati/myearthid/README.md

 ### Response
 Returns **[string]** response web URL string of QR code generated which needs to display as image

-### Step 2: Display generated QR code link as image within your application
+### Step 3: Display generated QR code link as image within your application
 ```
 <img id="qrCode" src={qrCodeLink} style={{ width: 150, height: 150 }} />
 ```

-### Step 3: Open EarthId Mobile App to scan the QR code
+### Step 4: Open EarthId Mobile App to scan the QR code

-### Step 4: Authorize requested site to use your profile information
+### Step 5: You will see authorization popup in EarthId App to authorize or deny the request to share your profile data

-### Step 5: You will get user data on registered webhook
+### Step 6: You will get user data on registered webhook

 #### User approved Authorization
 ```